There are amazing structures all over the planet, and in this post, we’re taking a closer look at some of the most famous towers in the world.

-It originally served as a tourist attraction as well and even had a rotating restaurant near the top, but it permanently closed to the public in the year 1981.
+It originally served as a tourist attraction as well and even had a rotating restaurant near the top, but it was permanently closed to the public in the year 1981.
 It still serves its purpose as a communication hub in the UK.

 16. Victoria Tower

-The Victoria Tower is an English Gothic Tower located on the opposite end of the Palace of Westminster in London and of one of the best-recognized towers in the world, Big Ben, now referred to as the Elizabeth Tower.
+The Victoria Tower is an English Gothic Tower located on the opposite end of the Palace of Westminster in London and one of the best-recognized towers in the world, Big Ben, now referred to as the Elizabeth Tower.

 It was built between 1843 and 1860 and was built for a dual purpose as it both houses the Parliamentary Archives and also serves as the official entrance to the Palace of Westminster for the Monarch, referred to as the “Sovereign’s Entrance.”

 The tower stands just a little taller than Big Ben at a height of 98.5 meters (323 feet) and was the tallest square tower in the world upon completion.